SimonYip22/Hybrid-Clinical-Information-Extraction-Pipeline/notes/phase_5/decisions.md

 - No additional model logic introduced at deployment stage

 Overall, the focus is not on modifying the model itself, but on packaging, serving, and automating the pipeline in a consistent and production-aligned manner.

 ---

-## 2. System Design

-The system is implemented as a stateless inference API that exposes the clinical NLP pipeline through a lightweight service layer.
-The API acts as a thin wrapper over the existing pipeline, enabling external access without modifying core model or processing logic.

-### 2.1 Core Properties

-- **Stateless Inference**
-  - No database or session storage
-  - Each request is processed independently
-  - Enables horizontal scaling in cloud environments

-- **Deterministic**
-  - Identical inputs produce identical outputs
-  - No stochastic behaviour at inference time
-  - Ensures reproducibility and reliability

-- **Thin Wrapper Architecture**
-  - API layer contains no model or preprocessing logic and acts only as an interface to the pipeline.
-  - Directly invokes the existing `pipeline.py` module

-- **Single Source of Truth**
-  - All environments (local, container, cloud) use the same `pipeline.py` implementation.
-  - Eliminates divergence between environments

----

-### 2.2 API Interface

-The system is exposed via a minimal HTTP API designed for inference-only usage.

-The API is responsible for:

-- Receiving input text via HTTP requests
-- Passing input directly to the pipeline
-- Returning structured extraction outputs

-The API does not handle:

-- Model training or updates
-- Data persistence or database interactions
-- Additional business logic beyond inference orchestration

-This ensures a strict separation between the ML pipeline (logic) and the serving layer (API).

----

-### 2.3 Design Implications

-This design leads to:

-- **Consistency:** Identical behaviour across local, containerised, and deployed environments
-- **Scalability:** Stateless design enables horizontal scaling in Cloud Run
-- **Maintainability:** Changes to the pipeline propagate automatically to all system stages
-- **Clarity of responsibility:** Clear boundary between model logic and serving infrastructure

----